theBrianCui/CSC-143-Notes/12.04/README.md

 `Collections.sort` can sort any `List<T>`,
 so long as the type `T` being sorted is a `Comparable` type.

-Less formally, any type (`Integer`, `String`, etc.) that has an ordering is comparable (two instances can be compared for order), and therefore can be sorted.

-The `Comparable` Interface demands the `public int compareTo(T o)` method, which is a *comparator* that determines how two objects should be ordered.
+The `Comparable` Interface demands the `public int compareTo(T o)` method, which is a *comparator* function that determines how two objects should be ordered.

 Because `compareTo(T o)` is a method of the class `T` itself, `T` has a natural ordering (ascending in some fashion)